cuthbertLab/music21/buildDoc/rst/overviewStreams.rst

 >>> len(sBach.flat.getElementsByClass(note.Note))
 213

 Element offsets are always relative to the Stream that contains them.
 For example, a Measure, when placed in a Stream, might have an offset of 16.
 This offset describes the position of the Measure in the Stream.
 Components of this Measure, such as Notes, have offset values relative only to their container, the Measure.
 The first Note of this Measure, then, has an offset of 0.
-In the following example we find the offset of the measure eight (using the :meth:`~music21.base.Music21Object.getOffsetBySite` method) is 21; the offset of the second Note in this Measure (index 1), however, is 1.
+In the following example we find that the offset of measure eight (using the :meth:`~music21.base.Music21Object.getOffsetBySite` method) is 21; the offset of the second Note in this Measure (index 1), however, is 1.

 ..
 NOTE: intentionally skipping a discussion of objects having offsets stored
 .. for multiple sites here; see below

->>> m = sBach.parts[0].measure(8)
+>>> m = sBach.parts[0].getElementsByClass('Measure')[7]
 >>> m.getOffsetBySite(sBach.parts[0])
 21.0
->>> n = sBach.parts[0].measure(8).notes[0]
+>>> n = sBach.parts[0].measure(8).notes[1]
 >>> n
 <music21.note.Note B->
 >>> n.getOffsetBySite(m)